TENS therapy is suitable for trigeminal neuralgia and other chronic face pain

 ActivBody TENS therapy

 After a diagnosis of trigeminal neuralgia or other chronic face pain, your pain management plan will include several methods of pain relief and should offer drug-free options as well as medication.

 TENS analgesia may be used as a short term pain relief mechanism when you first get a toothache, while you await your dental appointment.

 If the cause of your headache is stress related, then TENS therapy may be of assistance.
 You can place pads on your face, brow, bottom of neck, shoulders, cervical spine or wrists.

-ActivBody is the physical therapy product we suggest for chronic or acute face pain and toothache.
+ActivBody is the TENS machine we suggest for chronic or acute pain of the face or jaw

 ActivBody electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief, relaxation and circulation.